~ ALICIA M. JOHNSON ~

 https://doi.org/10.1093/jcr/ucad015

-When I am not working, or sometimes even when I am, I enjoy spending time with my family, running, being outdoors, and
+When I am not working, or sometimes even when I am, I enjoy spending time with my family, running, biking, being outdoors, and

 helping others in my community (see more here).